DanielSeehausen/immersive-assessment-react-frontend-final/README.md

 You can approach this any way you would like but below is a reasonable approach to this challenge.
 If you are not sure where or how to begin, follow the steps here.

+1) Familiarize yourself with the code base and map out your data flow before writing.
+Consider where your transaction data should reside, where you should filter it, and which props need to be passed to which children.
-1) Get the list of Transactions to display on the page given the default state data
+2) Get the list of Transactions to display on the page given the default state data
-2) After that is working, replace that data with the JSON you fetch from this url [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
+3) After that is working, replace that data with the JSON you fetch from this url [https://boiling-brook-94902.herokuapp.com/transactions](https://boiling-brook-94902.herokuapp.com/transactions).
 It will be in the same format as the  default data.
-3) Now that you are using the real data, ensure that the user selecting a radio button changes the state of the `activeCategory`.
+4) Now that you are using the real data, ensure that the user selecting a radio button changes the state of the `activeCategory`.
-4) Figure out how to render only the transactions in which the category matches the active category, or if the active category is `'All'`, render everything.
+5) Figure out how to render only the transactions in which the category matches the active category, or if the active category is `'All'`, render everything.

 ## Criteria